whoseaccountisthis/murss/README.md

 # mu-feed
 A MangaUpdates RSS feed generator

-One can self-host this on [now.sh](https://now.sh) with very little knowledge and use this to generate RSS feeds for [MangaUpdates](https://www.mangaupdates.com/)
+You can self-host this on [now.sh](https://now.sh) with very little knowledge and use this to generate RSS feeds for [MangaUpdates](https://www.mangaupdates.com/)

 ## Setup

-To use it, one should make their list public.
+To use it, you should make their list public.

 The settings I use on my reading list are below: